 In the late 1990s, about 80 percent of the world’s ecstasy was produced in clandestine urban and rural laboratories in the Netherlands.
 Along the Dutch-Belgian border a number of labs were set up in abandoned barns and garden sheds, where chemicals were sometimes mixed in filthy cans.
 The cost of producing a single pill is about $.10.

 In the early 2000s, ecstasy tablets were manufactured in makeshift mobile labs set up inside large trucks or floating barges.
 Many were run by Israeli gangsters.
 Dutch officials tried to shut down the labs but said they were "overwhelmed" by the extent of the problem.

 Ecstasy Sales and Distribution

-Much of the ecstasy in Europe and the United States is distributed by Israeli and Russian organized crime.
+For a while In the 1990s and 2000s, much of the ecstasy in Europe and the United States is distributed by Israeli and Russian organized crime.
 Egyptians, Syrians and Koreans are also reportedly involved in the trade.
 Many of the Israelis in the trade are Russian émigrés with prior convictions for cocaine and heroin smuggling.
 Many are also involved in diamond smuggling from Antwerp, which has traditionally been the turf of the Russian mafia.